voidfemme/callie_trpg/Collaborating.md

 10. **Merge the Pull Request**

     > Once you're satisfied with the changes, you can merge the pull request.
-This will integrate your changes into the `main` branch.
+This will integrate your changes into the `master` branch.

 11. **Delete the Branch**